 - Here in the Early Childhood and Elementary Education certification program, we are proud of our expert faculty and friendly, helpful staff.
 Small class sizes (approximately 25) allow students and faculty to engage in hands-on, research-based teaching methods in all major disciplines.

 - Our students have the best of both worlds.
 Alternative Master’s Degree students begin teaching practice in local schools during the first semester of required education coursework and continue working in schools each semester while simultaneously learning in teacher education classes.
-We provide students with a wide variety of experiences in different grade levels (birth to grade 6) and school settings to equip them with knowledge, teaching skills, and the professionalism needed for successful full-time teaching careers.
+We provide students with a wide variety of experiences in different grade levels (birth to 6th grade) and school settings to equip them with knowledge, teaching skills, and the professionalism needed for successful full-time teaching careers.

 - Request for Transcript Evaluation for Alternative Certification